jackyzha0/quartz/content/notes/media.md

 	- [The Story of Man](notes/the-story-of-man.md)
 	- [The Art of War](notes/the-art-of-war.md)
 	- [The Friar and the Cipher](notes/The-Friar-and-the-Cipher)
-	- The Island of sea women
+	- The Island of sea women, lisa see
 	- Reminiscences of a stock operator
-	- Out of the flames
+	- Out of the flames, lawrence and nancy goldstone
-	- Talking to strangers
+	- Talking to strangers, malcolm gladwell
-	- The overstory
+	- The overstory, richard powers
-	- Poe - Ligeia
+	- Ligeia, edgar allan poe
-	- The stranger
+	- The stranger, albert camus
-	- What if?
+	- What if?, randall monroe
-	- The age of reason - Sartre
+	- The age of reason - jean paul Sartre
-	- Jane Eyre
+	- Jane Eyre, charlotte bronte
-	- a midsummer nights dream
+	- a midsummer nights dream, shakespeare
-	- the second sex
-	- cryptonicon
+	- cryptonomicon, neal stephenson
-	- the amazing maurice and his educated rodents
+	- the amazing maurice and his educated rodents, terry pratchet
 - future
+	- the second sex, simone de beauvoir
 	- actual air david berman
 	- woman in the dunes
 	- the second sex
 	- sophies world
-	- cryptonomicon
 	- on the trail of genghis khan

 # Podcasts